k1b0oka/k1b0oka/README.md

                                           EXPERINCE DURING CAMPAIGNS
                                     Scary,sleepless nights,tensions and worry

                                     SPEAKER

+He loved Public Gatherings.
+The way the people who conducted them used to behave, give strong speeches and encouraging words.
+When he  joined Mengo Senior School, his inspiration was Sello Julius Malema one of the famous politicians in South Africa .
+He is determined by courageosness.
+    SPEAKER

                                     HOW HAVE YOU WORKED ?
  He has been humbleand and disciplined.
-Undersytanding his people, consulting teachers where he has challenges,being coperative,listening to the ideas and bringing them close eliminating fear.
+ Undersytanding his people, consulting teachers where he has challenges,being coperative,listening to the ideas and bringing them close eliminating fear

-                                  INSPIRATION

- Personally since my childhood at only 6 years, I was this kind of person who loved Public Gatherings.
-The way the people who conducted them used to behave, give strong speeches and encouraging words.
-When I joined Mengo Senior School, my inspiration was Sello Julius Malema one of the famous politicians in South Africa .
-He is determined by courageosness.

                         WHAT HAVE YOU LEARNT ?